Vertical Federated Learning: A Structured Literature Review: Research Results

 \section{Research Results}

 We conduct statistical analysis and present the results of a structured literature review by reading and analyzing articles related to FL that are found in the four major databases mentioned earlier.
 These results of the study provide answers to the research questions that were presented in Section 2.1.
 To understand the research trend of VFL, we conducted statistics for the publication year of literature as shown in Figure \ref{pub_year}.
 Although the concept of federated learning was first introduced in 2016, research on FL until 2018 primarily concentrated on horizontal federated learning.
-The publication of articles with a VFL focus started growing from 2019.
-In 2019, there were just 8 articles.
-But by 2021, 40 articles had been published, and 36 articles had been published in the first half of 2022.
-Therefore, it can be concluded that VFL is still in its early stages of development.
+But from 2019 a significant increase has been observed in the number of published articles focusing on VFL.
+Therefore, it can be concluded that VFL is still in its early stages of development.\\

-Observing from the sources of publications, we found that about 60\% of the included papers in this literature review are published work in journals and conferences which implies that VFL has produced mature results.Emerging topics frequently have a substantial number of pre-prints available in databases like arXiV.
-A total of 97 articles has been included in this review, of which around 40 percent are pre-prints and available on arXiv.
+Observing from the sources of publications, we found that more than 60\% of the included papers in this literature review are published work in journals and conferences which implies that VFL has produced mature results.
+Emerging topics frequently have a substantial number of pre-prints available in databases like arXiV.
+Among the articles studied for this review, 36 percent were pre-prints and available on arXiv.
 This indicates the rapid development in VFL.